ryanstull/ScalaNullSafe/README.md

 ### `?` macro

-The macro works by translating an expression, inserting null-checks before each intermediate result is used, turning `?(a.b.c)`, for example, into
+The macro works by transforming an expression at compile-time, inserting null-checks before each intermediate result is used; turning
+`?(a.b.c)`, for example, into:

 ```scala
 if(a != null){